bbc/sqs-consumer/README.md

 * `attributeNames` - _Array_ - List of queue attributes to retrieve (i.e. `['All', 'ApproximateFirstReceiveTimestamp', 'ApproximateReceiveCount']`).
 * `messageAttributeNames` - _Array_ - List of message attributes to retrieve (i.e. `['name', 'address']`).
 * `batchSize` - _Number_ - The number of messages to request from SQS when polling (default `1`).
 This cannot be higher than the AWS limit of 10.
+* `concurrency` - _Number_ - The number of messages (or batches if `handleMessageBatch` is set) to process concurrently.
+If the value provided is not equal to `batchSize`, messages may be held in an internal buffer before being processed.
 * `visibilityTimeout` - _Number_ - The duration (in seconds) that the received messages are hidden from subsequent retrieve requests after being retrieved by a ReceiveMessage request.
 * `heartbeatInterval` - _Number_ - The interval (in seconds) between requests to extend the message visibility timeout.
 On each heartbeat the visibility is extended by adding `visibilityTimeout` to the number of seconds since the start of the handler function.
 This value must less than `visibilityTimeout`.
 * `terminateVisibilityTimeout` - _Boolean_ - If true, sets the message visibility timeout to 0 after a `processing_error` (defaults to `false`).